binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

-To secure thos datas, I use this firebase rules:
+To secure those data, I used these firebase rules:

 ```javascript
 service cloud.firestore {